tikei/CarND-Term2-P4/README.md

 Autonomous steering and throttle control using a PID controller written in C++.
 This project uses the Udacity Self-Driving car simulator.

+## PID Controller

+# Parameters

+The general form of the PID model is:

+**PID_output = -Kp x Error - Kd x differential_error - Ki x integral_error**
+where:
+Kp, Kd and Ki are model parameter values to be derived empirically or through optimisation.

+The P, I, D components of the PID algorithm have the following effect:

+**P** -> Proportional.
+Represents the effect of the current error.
+If the error is large, the PID controller outputs a large value with opposite sign.

+**I** -> Integral.
+Represents the sum of all previous errors.
+If the PID output does not sufficiently correct for the errors at each time interval, a large error accumulates and the PID controller outputs a large corrective value.

+**D** -> Differential.
+Takes into account the current rate of change of the error.
+The lower the rate of change in error, the less correction is needed from the PID controller (lower PID output).
+Thus the PID controller anticipates based on the current trend in the error how much correction is necessary, avoiding overshooting the target value.

+# Parameter values used:
+The values for Kp, Kd and Ki were chosen manually in the following way:

+The steering PID controller parameter values were selected using constant throttle.
+Initial value of 0.3 was used for Kp.
+Ki and Kd were set to zero.
+A Kp value of 0.2 was providing better results and the vehicle was able to make the first turn.
+Then further experimentation proceeded with values for Kd (holding Ki = 0).
+Once suitable results were obtained by driving around the track, a value for Ki was selected (again through experimenting with different values).

+Once the steering PID controller was tuned, the constant throttle was replaced by the throttle PID controller which was tuned manually in the same way as the steering PID.

+**Final values selected:**

+**PID controller for steering:**
+* Kp value: 0.2
+* Kd value: 1.5
+* Ki value: 0.003

+**PID controller for throttle:**
+* Kp value: 0.7
+* Kd value: 0.5
+* Ki value: 0.0

 ## Dependencies

 * cmake >= 3.5